 At its discretion, Mid may release 'directory information,' which is defined as information about students or employees which generally would not be considered harmful or an invasion of privacy if disclosed.
 Individuals who have experienced crimes of violence or other matters may not want the College to share directory information and can request that the College withhold such information.
-Students interested in learning about their rights and options to opt-out of directory information are encouraged to the complete the Request for Directory Information Opt-Out Form; or contact the Office of the Registrar at enrollment@midmich.edu Employees should contact Human Resources directly to make similar requests at hr@midmich.edu.
+Students interested in learning about their rights and options to opt-out of directory information are encouraged to the complete the Registrar at enrollment@midmich.edu Employees should contact Human Resources directly to make similar requests at hr@midmich.edu.